ICB-DCM/pyABC/devideas/kanban.rst

 Backlog
 -------

+- Benchmarks for adaptive population sizes.
+Show that this helps.
 - Refactor ``pyabc.storage.History`` and ``pyabc.loader.ABCLoader``
     - Both deal with databas access.
 They sould be a single clas
     - Remove connectomics specific stuff from ``ABCLoader``